 When multiple pages exist that have the same page number, pages are at risk of being left out of a publication because for each page number only one page can be included.

-Figure: Viewing pages that have the same page number can be done by accessing the Duplicate Pages pane (A).
-All layouts for the selected page that have the same page number assigned are shown (B), while an icon below the page preview (C) indicates that a conflict exists.
+Figure: Viewing pages that have the same page number can be done by accessing the Duplicate Pages pane (A) or by clicking one of the shown duplicate page numbers at the top of the page (C).
+All layouts for the selected page that have the same page number assigned are shown in the Duplicate Pages panel (B).
+A red bar below the page preview (D) indicates that a conflict exists.
 In this example, two layouts exist that both have page number 1 assigned.

 Tip: To view a page in fullscreen view, double-click it in the Duplicate pages pane.